Wildfires blasting through West draw states to lend support

 In Butte County, California, the Dixie Fire continued to burn in rugged and remote terrain, hampering firefighters’ efforts to contain the blaze as it grows eastward, becoming the state’s largest wildfire so far this year.

-Heavy smoke from both huge fires lowered visibility and may at times ground aircraft providing support for fire crews on the ground.
+Heavy smoke from both huge fires lowered visibility and may at times ground aircraft providing support for fire crews.
 The air quality south of Lake Tahoe and across the state line into Nevada deteriorated to very unhealthy levels.

 In north-central Washington, firefighters battled two blazes in Okanogan County that threatened hundreds of homes and again caused hazardous air quality conditions Saturday.
 And in northern Idaho, east of Spokane, Washington, a small fire near the Silverwood Theme Park prompted evacuations Friday evening at the park and in the surrounding area.
 The theme park was back open on Saturday with the fire half contained.

-Note: This story has been corrected to show additional mandatory evacuations were not issued on Friday at the Bootleg fire.